-Top 10 Most Feared Defenders Of All Time
+Top 10 Most Feared Defenders In Football History

 If you are not too fast and are amateur at passing but you have a tough body that likes to get into anyone coming towards you then you are perfectly cut to be a defender.
 In the history of football, we have some of the most dedicated defenders that are ready to dedicate their life on the field but not concede a goal.
 Stopping a player who is the Messi or Ronaldo of their team in defence gives the same adrenaline rush that we get after scoring a goal.
-People don’t appreciate great defences as much as they do silly tap-in goals.
-We cannot blame them because such moments are very rare where the heroic act of the defender is seen and mostly for stopping the goal.
+In 2026 the scenario has completely changed, people don’t appreciate great defences as much as they do silly tap-in goals.
+The passion which was seen in the defenders in the past is getting lost in the modern game.
+In modern football soft touches and crying lead to red cards while a few decades back even after spilling blood no card was awarded unless it was a clear foul.

 Top 10 Toughest Defenders In The History Of Football